elixir-cloud-aai/Cloud-Storage-Handler/README.md

 > **Note**: This is not the complete list of commands, run `make` to find out if
 > more have been added.

+## Environment Variables

+### `TUS_FOCA_CONFIG_PATH`

+- **Description:** Specifies the path to the configuration file for the FOCA app.
+- **Usage:** The FOCA app uses this environment variable to locate the configuration file.
+If not set, the app will use a default configuration path.
+- **Error Handling:** If the configuration file is not found at the specified path or the default path, a `FileNotFoundError` will be raised.

 ## Contributing